hedgedoc/react-client/README.md

 We use [cypress](https://cypress.io) for e2e tests.

+1. run the frontend with `yarn start`
-1. `yarn cy:open` to open the cypress test loader
+2. `yarn cy:open` to open the cypress test loader
-2. choose your browser and test
+3. choose your browser and test
-3. let the tests run
+4. let the tests run

 ## Production mode